Enrichment Rules

 * **Identify Non-Human Identities**: For matching users, set the `identity type` attribute value (`HUMAN` or `NONHUMAN`).

-* **Assign Entity Owners**: For matching entities, assign the `enriched_owner` attribute to a user from your integrated Identity Provider (IdP) or HRIS.
+* **Assign Entity Owners**: For matching entities, assign the enriched\_owner attribute to a user from an integrated Identity Provider (IdP) or HRIS, either directly or resolved dynamically from a graph property or saved query.

 * **Detect Privileged Accounts**: For matching roles, set the `is privileged` attribute to `TRUE`.